Preliminary Single Subject Credential

 Mission: We invite candidates in the teacher education program at FPU to embrace teaching as a calling to redemptive service.
 We expect our graduates will become scholars, professionals, peacemakers and leaders as they enter the teaching profession.

-This credential prepares candidates to teach in middle or high schools (Grades 7-12) in a particular subject area.
-Our programs are accredited by the California Commission on Teaching Credentialing (CCTC) and recognized by private schools, as well.
+The single subject preliminary credential program prepares candidates to teach in middle or high schools (Grades 7-12).
+Candidates are prepared to teach a particular subject area.
+FPU's credential programs are accredited by the California Commission on Teaching Credentialing (CCTC) and recognized by private schools, as well.

 Degree ProgramTeacher Education Program